NoshinXD/noshinxd.github.io/_pages/about.md

 <!-- I am always on the lookout for research collaborations that align with my research interests.
 If you have any potential opportunities or ideas, feel free to contact me via email. -->

-<span style="color:red">Note❗: I am looking for Research Intern opportunities in the cycle of 2025 Summer.</span>
+<span style="color:red">I am looking for Research Intern opportunities in the cycle of 2025 Summer.</span>

 <!-- A data-driven personal website
 ======